rojarsmith/bitdove-hawkbit/docs/content/apis/ddi_api.md

 ## State Machine Mapping

-For historical reasons the DDI has a different state machine and status messages than the [Target State Machine](../../concepts/targetstate/) of the hawkBit update server.
+For historical reasons the DDI has a different state machine and status messages than the [Target State Machine](../../concepts/targetstate/) of the Bitdove update server.

 This is kept in order to ensure that _DDI_ stays compatible for devices out there in the field.
 A future version "2" of _DDI_ might change that. _DDI_ also defines more states than the update server, e.g. multiple DDI states are currently mapped by the _DDI_ implementation to _RUNNING_ state.
-It is possible that in the future hawkBit will fully leverage these additional states.
+It is possible that in the future Bitdove will fully leverage these additional states.

 The _DDI_ API allows the device to provide the following feedback messages: